What is Spanking?

 Desperation

-When kids frequently misbehave, parents may feel as though all measures have been ineffective and they are unsure of what else to do.
-Parents in these situations might say, “Nothing else seems to work.”
-Then they spank their kids.
+When kids frequently misbehave, parents may feel that all measures have been ineffective and are unsure of what else to do.

 Exasperation

-This is similar to desperation.
-It means that spanking might be done out of impulse, or anger or provocation.
 A parent who reacts out of frustration (“I can not believe you just did that!”) might spank a child without thinking.
-Parents admit they have occasionally spanked their child—especially when they were feeling overly pressured and stressed.

 The above two are the major reasons, so whichever camp you belong to, you need to know and closely consider the potential consequences of physical punishment, including spanking.